 Some came back early for ping-pong.
 Anything goes.
 I like these kids.
 Lucky.
 Nice night.

 I didn't walk.
 I guess it's time to admit, that when some of them are in highschool, they really don't need me to walk along.
 So, we hung with the adults, and they're OK too.
-Here's Shelia, the Stimulus Package, who won the adult cleverness award in my book.
+Here's Shelia,

 This one little guy, couldn’t contain himself, because he got to CHOOSE his candy.
 All that were left when he arrived were the tootsie rolls.
 He had his two pieces but he kept standing there.
 He kept staring at the dish and having these little excitement tremors.
 I said “do you see another one you like?”
 He said—“Yes!
 With a little leap….I see a lellow one”….I said “Guess what?
 You can have that lellow one!” and then he did a big leap and looked at his dad and said “I CAN HAVE THE LELLOW one too!!!”